sts10/sts10.github.io/_posts/2023-05-17-securedrop-wordlist-luck.markdown

 ## Why this _could have_ been a security issue

-As covered, SecureDrop uses delimiters between words in their passphrases, but if they _didn't_, this is why I'd be raising this issue.
+As covered, SecureDrop uses delimiters between words in their passphrases.
+But if they did not use delimiters, here are some interesting issues that could come up.

 Imagine if the words "neighbor" and "hood" had been on the original list.
 Next, imagine that, when replacing one of the vulgar words, the word "neighborhood" had been added to the list.
 If a user randomly generated a 3-word passphrase or username, expecting 12.892 * 3 == 38.7 bits of entropy, they might get "chip", "neighbor", and "hood".
 If these words were **combined without a delimiter**, the resultant passphrase or username would be "chipneighborhood", indistinguishable from the (25.78 bit) passphrase "chip" + "neighborhood".